pmq20/BLOG-OF-P.S.V.R/README.md

 # OF P.S.V.R

-This is the source code of site blog.ofpsvr.org
+This is the source code of site [OF P.S.V.R](http://blog.ofpsvr.org)
-It's a blog engine written in C, as an experiment on the C-handled cache abilities for web application.
+* It's a blog engine written in C, as an experiment on the C-handled cache abilities for web application.
-For more information about the code, Please review the content provided inside the ofpsvr.sql file You can use and modify this software freely under GNU General Public License
+* For more information about the code, Please review the content provided inside the ofpsvr.sql file.
+* You can use and modify this software freely under GNU General Public License.

 ## INSTALL